krzysu/blog.myviews.pl/pages/posts/en/2018-03-elm/elm.md

 lang: en
 ---

 I've heard about [Elm programming language](http://elm-lang.org/) around two years ago.
 I remember I watched on YouTube some talk from one of the front-end conferences.
 And I had a WOW moment.
 I had already experience with React and Redux but **Elm architecture seemed simpler and more precise** (thanks to union types).
 There is only one way.
 You trigger action, model updates based on action, the view represents the model.
-All that you need to build a modern web application.
+All what you need to build a modern web application.

 Redux is based on Elm concept anyway.
 But JavaScript, in general, allows you to do anything.
 We developers need to have a strong self-control to keep our code nice and clean. **With Elm you have no other option!**